delwarhub/Current-Highlights-in-NLP/README.md

 * Learn how to write scientific publications\

 Role-playing Paper Reading \
-Every week we will thoroughly read and the selected paper(s) and discuss them.
+Every week this course will thoroughly read and the selected paper(s) and discuss them.
 We will follow the role-playing setting inspired by the experience of Jacobson & Raffel.